E-CAM/E-CAM-Library/Classical-MD-Modules/modules/nnpcg/nnpcg_descriptor_analysis/readme.rst

 Purpose of Module
 _________________

+Creating a coarse-grained (CG) model from the full description of a system is a two-step process: (1) selecting a reduced set of degrees of freedom and (2) defining interactions depending on these coarse-grained variables.
+For example, in a common coarse-graining approach for molecular systems the atomistic picture is replaced by a simpler description with CG particles sitting at the center-of-mass coordinates of the actual molecules.
+The corresponding interactions between CG sites can be modelled with empirical force fields but also, as has been recently shown in [1]_ and [2]_, with machine learning potentials.
+This module is the first part of a series which implement coarse-grained models in *n2p2* and provides tools to estimate the quality of atomic environment descriptors, which in turn hints on the expected performance of the coarse-grained description.

+The overall goal of the analysis is to show qualitatively whether there is a correlation between the raw atomic environment descriptors (and their derivatives) and the atomic forces.
+If no or very little correlation can be found we can assume that the descriptors do not encode enough information to construct a (free) energy landscape.
+On the other hand, if "similar" descriptors correspond to "similar" forces there is a good chance that a machine learning algorithm is capable of detecting this link and a machine learning potential can be fitted.
+In order to find a possible correlation between descriptors and forces the following approach is used: First, a clustering algorithm (k-means or HDBSCAN) searches for groups in the high-dimensional descriptor space of all atoms.
+Then, for every detected cluster the statistical distribution of the corresponding atomic forces is compared to the statistics of all remaining atomic forces.
+A hypothesis test (Welch's t-test) is applied to decide whether the link between descriptors and forces is statistically significant.
+The percentage of clusters which show a clear link is then an indicator for a good descriptor-force correlation.

+In order to perform the analysis described above *n2p2* was extended by two separate software pieces:

+   1. **A new application based on the C++ libraries:** `nnp-sfclust`

+   This application allows to generate files containing the atomic environment data required for the cluster analysis.

+   2. **A new Jupyter notebook with the actual analysis:** `analyze-descriptors.ipynb`

+   The script depends on common Python libraries (*numpy*, *scipy*, *scikit-learn*) and reads in data provided by `nnp-sfclust`.
+It then clusters the data, performs statistical tests and presents graphical results.

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment